jilljenn/jjv.ie/README.md

 # jilljenn.github.io

-Collection of scripts to generate my homepage and my CV.
+Collection of scripts to generate a researcher's homepage and CV.

 You may be interested in this if you care about: